vlongle/HuffmanCompression/README.md

 # Quick start
 This program would compress any plain text file (.txt extension) into a binary file (.bin) using __Huffman algorithm__.
 This helps to save space on your computer.

-To use, first fetch the program to your computer.
+If you don't have `python` or `pip` on your computer.
 On terminal, type

+`brew install python`

+This would automatically install `python` and `pip` for you.

+To use, first install the `bitstring` python package.
+On terminal, type

+`$ pip install bitstring`

+Then, fetch the program to your computer
 `$ git clone https://github.com/vlongle/HuffmanCompression.git`

 Then, navigate to the python folder of the program,